-Last Friday I rushed out a response to a Request for Qualifications, hitting the &#8220send&#8221 button four minutes before the 5 pm deadline.
+Last Friday I rushed out a response to a Request for Qualifications, hitting the “send” button four minutes before the 5 pm deadline.
 At the time, it seemed like another chore to get done before starting the weekend.
 I was feeling deskbound and work-weary, and I was already ginning myself up for my Saturday ride.

 I shouldn’t have let myself feel so burdened.
-First of all, the project was right up my alley: digging through some arcane and confusing regulations, boiling those down into implementable design criteria, facilitating consensus among regulators and municipal staff, training land development planners and engineers&#8212all stuff I like to do.
+First of all, the project was right up my alley: digging through some arcane and confusing regulations, boiling those down into implementable design criteria, facilitating consensus among regulators and municipal staff, training land development planners and engineers—all stuff I like to do.

 And it was a chance to finally get some payday after months of off-the-books assistance to the beleaguered staff of small-to-medium-sized California municipalities, including many on the Central Coast.